Dan-Levi/wpbridge-for-rust/README.md

 + researcheditems

-The shortcode returns a table with X number of players that have the highest stat that is requested
+The shortcode returns a table with X number of players that have the highest stat that is requested.

-**Example:** `[wpbridge_top_kills num="5"]` will return a table with the 5 players that has the highest number of kills
+**Example:** `[wpbridge_top_kills num="5"]` will return a table with the 5 players that has the highest number of kills.

 ---